coinevo/documents/en/lightning/README.md

-# How to run a Qtum Lightning network node
+# How to run a Evo Lightning network node

-Qtum has now its own implementation of the lightning network, it uses the eclair client.
+Evo has now its own implementation of the lightning network, it uses the eclair client.
 Currently, this is only supported on testnet, let's check how to set it up and run our very own lightning network client!.

 it is recommended to run **Debian 10 (buster)** as it has all the library versions we need

-# Install Qtum Core
+# Install Evo Core

-Let's go ahead and install Qtum on our Debian 10, the easy way is to use the Qtum Debian repository:
+Let's go ahead and install Evo on our Debian 10, the easy way is to use the Evo Debian repository:

-## Enable the Qtum repository
+## Enable the Evo repository

 #### Installing dirmngr and apt-transport-https

-These two packages are needed to enable the Qtum repository on Debian, let's install them:
+These two packages are needed to enable the Evo repository on Debian, let's install them:

 `apt install -y apt-transport-https dirmngr`